Skip to content

 • Override equals() and hashCode() together

-• Keep overridden methods consistent with parent's contract
+• Keep overridden methods consistent with parent class's contract

 • Document overridden behavior